-Figure 3: Polycondensation reaction of polyol and diisocyanate.
+Figure 3: Schematic representation of prepolymer preparation.

-This reaction is the only one desired (Figure 3).
-It takes place between the isocyanate functional group and the active hydrogen of the alcohol resulting in the formation of a urethane bond.
-This urethane bond is at the heart of a prepolymer.
+The isocyanate functional groups and the active hydrogens of the polyol result in the formation of urethane bonds.
+These urethane bonds are at the heart of a prepolymer.
 The prepolymer is therefore a mixture of polyol chains more or less elongated by diisocyanate molecules via urethane bonds, and excess diisocyanate.

-The prepolymer is characterized by its NCO index which corresponds to the number of grams of NCO groups present in 100 grams of diisocyanate prepolymer.
+The prepolymer is characterized by its NCO number which corresponds to the number of grams of NCO groups present in 100 grams of diisocyanate prepolymer.

-b) Extension of prepolymer chains (2nd step)
+1.1.2 Extension of prepolymer chains (2nd step)